 First of all, when it comes to time constraints, there are two types of interviews – the funnel and the inverted funnel.
 If you imagine putting oil in your car, the funnel is wide on top with a small opening at the bottom.
 In interview form, the “funnel” means asking broad, general questions first, then leading in to more specific, tougher questions.
 The “inverted funnel” is just the opposite – asking the tough questions first, followed by broad questions.

-Of course, the small end of the funnel doesn’t exactly have to consist of “tough” questions.
+The small end of the funnel doesn’t exactly have to consist of just the “tough” questions.
 Rather, it’s the meat and bones of your interview… it’s the reason you’re conducting an interview to begin with.
 Whether you ask the important questions at the beginning or the end of the interview is based on how much time you have.
 If you only have a few minutes, use the inverted funnel approach.
 If you have all day, structure your interview as a funnel.

 Closed vs. Open-ended Questions